-AFEP-MEDEF recommendations not applied Ipsen's practices and reasons why Article 22.1 When an employee becomes a company officer, it is recommended to terminate his or her employment contract with the company or with a group company, whether through contractual termination or resignation.
+AFEP-MEDEF recommendations not applied Ipsen's practices and reasons why Article 22.1 When an employee becomes a company officer, it is recommended to terminate his or her employment contract with the Company or with a group company, whether through contractual termination or resignation.
 This provision has not been applied by the Company when Aymeric Le Chatelier held office as interim Chief Executive Officer from 1 st January 2020 to 30 June 2020.
 This application was temporary in nature, and given the exceptional nature of the situation, the Board of Directors decided to maintain the employment contract of Aymeric Le Chatelier under his distinct and separate functions as Chief Financial Officer of the Ipsen Group which he continues to exercise.
-Articles 24.3 and 24.4 When the agreement is concluded, the Board must incorporate a provision that authorizes it to waive the application of this agreement when the officer leaves.The Board must also make provision for no non-competition benefit to be paid once the officer claims his or her pension rights.
-In any event, no benefit can be paid over the The non-compete agreement entered into in July 2016 by the Company with Marc de Garidel, Chairman of the Board of Directors, has been modified by decision of the Board of Directors of November 30 th , 2020, following a letter from the HCGE, in order to provide in the compensation policy to be submitted to the Shareholders' Meeting the possibility for the Board that it may waive the implementation of this obligation upon the departure of the Chairman.
+Articles 24.3 and 24.4 When the agreement is concluded, the Board must incorporate a provision that authorizes it to waive the application of this agreement when the officer leaves.
+The Board must also make provision for no non-competition benefit to be paid once the officer The non-compete agreement entered into in July 2016 by the Company with Marc de Garidel, Chairman of the Board of Directors, has been modified by decision of the Board of Directors of November 30 th , 2020, following a letter from the HCGE, in order to provide in the compensation policy to be submitted to the Shareholders' Meeting the possibility for the Board that it may waive the implementation of this obligation upon the departure of the Chairman.
 It is also specified that the payment of the non-compete compensation is excluded as soon as the Chairman of the Board of Directors asserts his pension rights and that in any event, no compensation of this kind can be paid if the latter President turned 65 years.
-The agreement is thus compliant with the AFEP-MEDEF Code.
+The agreement is thus compliant with the AFEP-MEDEF